Music sets an emotional scene, so getting the right music for your business is crucial.

 Filmmakers

 Most filmmakers, regardless of medium, need a sync license.
 This is because the song will be synchronized with video of some sort, whether it is a commercial, music video, intro segment for a show, or montage sequence in a film.
-Movie and television production studios have departments that negotiate these contracts with PROs.
-As an indie filmmaker, web series producer, or individual content creator, you may need to check with the PRO’s website to begin the contract process and make payments.

 Content Creators

 If you are a one-person operation, especially as an online content creator, you may be worried about the time involved in negotiating these contracts and the cost of the license itself.
-If you regularly produce content, you may need access to a big library of music you can use, but you do not want to pay hundreds or thousands of dollars.
+If you regularly produce content, you may need access to a big library of music you can use, but you may not want to pay hundreds or thousands of dollars.

 Marketing Material & Other Public Performances